With the kids heading back to school, get up to speed with the government subsidies you may be able to claim in 2022.

-The Creative Kids program provides one $100 voucher each year to all school-aged children to help with the cost of creative classes and activities, such as music, dance and drama lessons, language classes, coding and design.
+A $100 Creative Kids voucher can also be applied for each year to help with the cost of creative classes and activities, such as music, dance and drama lessons, language classes, coding and design.

 There are also two financial support programs for eligible families who have children boarding away from home to complete their secondary education.
-To find out more, check out information on the Living Away from Home Allowance and Boarding Scholarship for Isolated Students.
+See info on the Living Away from Home Allowance for Secondary Students, as well as Boarding Scholarships for Isolated Students.

 If you have secondary-school-age students who are attending state and approved non-state schools, you may be able to receive financial assistance to help with the cost of textbooks and other learning resources.
-For more details, check out the Queensland state government website.
+For more details, read about Queensland’s textbook and resource allowance.